 Construction factoring can be used only by subcontractors that use their staff.
 It cannot be used by subcontractors that subcontract out parts of their work.

-c) Must meet minimums
+c) You must meet minimums

 Most construction factoring companies have monthly minimums of $100,000, though some are higher.
-This means that the subcontractors must invoice and factor above the minimum every month to stay compliant.
+This requirement means that the subcontractors must invoice and factor above the minimum every month to stay compliant.

 d) Your customers must have good business credit